Economic and Political Overview

 Main Political Parties

 Austria has a multi-party system.
-The main parties include:
+The main parties represented in the parliament include:

 - Austrian People’s Party (ÖVP): centre-right, Christian democratic and conservative